 To support this, we hold a variety of meetings with participants that include our senior management team and HSE advisors from all divisions and subsidiaries, representing 100% of our staff; these include weekly management and operations meetings, quarterly meetings with the Board's HSE Committee that includes our senior leadership, and a monthly HSE Managers' meeting that focuses on sharing lessons learned from each of our operations.

 We require third-party contractors and sub-contractors – our vendors – to be HSE pre-qualified prior to commencing service work.
 This helps ensure that they have an HSE program in place that meets or exceeds our requirements.
 We also observe and interact with our vendors on an ongoing basis to ensure that they are adhering to Vermilion’s HSE practices, procedures and rules.
-This is supported by our Contractor Selection and Management Standard.
+This is supported by our Contractor Selection and Management Standard, which provides industry best practice contractor management principles, guidance and a pre-qualification tool and questionnaire.

-We hold mandatory monthly HSE meetings in every field district that all staff (field and administration) attend and senior management routinely participate in.
+To support this work, we hold mandatory monthly HSE meetings in every field district that all staff (field and administration) attend and senior management routinely participate in.
 On a quarterly basis, the HSE district meetings are replaced by HSE-focused town hall meetings that include our vendors.
-This practice results in a better understanding of Vermilion’s HSE requirements, and an improved understanding of where and how we can provide better support to our vendors.
+This results in a better understanding of Vermilion’s HSE requirements, and an improved understanding of where and how we can provide better support to our vendors.

 We believe there are clear linkages between strong HSE performance and strong business performance.
 We focus on five key pillars of HSE performance to enhance our ability to advance our HSE priorities and reduce our risk, which helps us ensure worker and public safety, environmental protection and the delivery of superior business results — now in the longer term.